Southern Cross Austereo: Radio

-Agreements were reached between Southern Cross Austereo, DMG and Prime Television to ensure that existing brand names owned by DMG Radio in regional markets could continue to be used by both Southern Cross Austereo and Prime.
+Agreements were reached between Southern Cross Austereo, DMG and ARN Media to ensure that existing brand names owned by DMG Radio in regional markets could continue to be used by both Southern Cross Austereo and ARN.

 Programming

 Radio

 Southern Cross Austereo produces its own networked programming across both brands, which include:

 Some of its stations picked up the Continuous Call Team when Broadcast Operations Group could not resolve broadcast rights issues with 2GB and the National Rugby League.
 The most notable was Triple M Newcastle, who also picked up rights to cover games of the Newcastle Knights.